bjbschmitt/AMFM_decompy/README.md

 Evaluations and future expansions
 =============

 As for the algorithms computational performance, I optimized the YAAPT code, so my pyhton version runs now about twice as fast as the original MATLAB one.
 However, the QHM algorithms still run as fast as their counterparts in MATLAB.
 That's because the main bottleneck of both versions are the matrix dot and least-squares operations.
-Since numpy and MATLAB are already optimized to perform these tasks using internal Fortran functions, as far as I investigated there's no way to speed them up (like using Cython, for example).
-Nevertheless, I still looking for ways to make my code faster.
+Since numpy and MATLAB are already optimized to perform these tasks using internal Fortran functions, as far as I investigated there's no way to speed them up using Cython, for example.
+Nevertheless, recently I have read about numba, which could be applied to substantially improve the AMFM_decompy performance.
+Therefore, I may run some tests using it.

 In [1] the YAAPT is compared with well-known pitch trackers like the YIN and the RAPT, and presents the best results.
 In fact, so far I've been using it, the algorithm has been proved to be indeed very robust.
 It must be emphasized that I merely translated the code, so I only have an average knowledge about its theoretical formulation.
 For deep questions concerning it, I would advise to contact the original authors.